 Telra participates in the National School Lunch Program and provides nutritionally balanced, low-cost or free lunches to children each school day

-Free or reduced price lunches are available for those who qualify based on income or participation in certain other programs such as SNAP or Medicaid.
-Enrolled families are provided information on how to qualify.
+Free lunches are available for those who qualify based on income or participation in certain other programs such as SNAP or Medicaid.
+Apply online or reach out the school office for a paper form.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.